 Recovery times can vary depending on the individual and type of surgery carried out.
-It is important to follow advice the hospital gives you on looking after your knee.
+It's important to follow the advice the hospital gives you on looking after your knee.

 In the surgical ward, you may be given a switch that enables you to self-administer painkillers at a safe rate.
 You may also be given oxygen through a mask or tubes.
-If necessary, you will be given a blood transfusion.
+If necessary, you'll be given a blood transfusion.

-Your wound dressing will be changed regularly until it has healed over.
+Your wound dressing will be changed regularly until it's healed over.

 Read more information about what happens after an operation.

 How soon will I be up and about?

 The staff will help you to get up and walk about as quickly as possible.
 If you've had minimally invasive surgery or are on an enhanced recovery programme, you may be able to walk on the same day as your operation.
 Generally, you'll be helped to stand within 12-24 hours after your operation.

 Walking with a frame or crutches is encouraged.
 Most people are able to walk independently with sticks after about a week but this can vary depending on the individual.

 During your stay in hospital, a physiotherapist will teach you exercises to help strengthen your knee.
 You can usually begin these the day after your operation.
 It's important to follow the physiotherapist's advice to avoid complications or dislocation of your new joint.

 It's normal to experience initial discomfort while walking and exercising, and your legs and feet may be swollen.